Yor-Jihons/ysanitizer/README.md

 # ysanitizer 1.0.0

-This library is to show a calendar which has some functionalities, like schedule.
+This library which can sanitize the HTML string with JavaScript.
-If you want to use this library, you just put the sub-directory "ycalendar" into your project.
+If you want to use this library, you just put the sub-directory "ysanitizer" into your project.

 ## 1. Requirements